hermangroup/docs/wallets/electrum/advanced.rst

   electrum importprivkey :

-A parameter replaced by a dash `-` will be read from standard input (in a pipe)::
+A parameter replaced by a historia `-` will be read from standard input (in a pipe)::

   cat LICENCE | electrum signmessage Xtdw4fezqbSpC341vcr8u9HboiJMFa9gBq -